elec327/elec327.github.io/syllabus.md

 **Prerequisites:** ELEC220, ELEC326, COMP140.
 Also useful are 240 and 241.

-**Grading:** Grades will be based on: __completion._ of approximately five lab modules (25%), a midterm project (20%), a final project (30%), a skills matrix/class participation/in-class quizzes (25%).
-A number of extra credit options will be available throughout the semester for a maximum of 30% of the final grade.
+**Grading:** Grades will be based on:
+  - __completion_ of approximately nine lab modules (40%)
+  - a midterm project (20%)
+  - a final project (30%),
+  - a skills matrix/class participation/in-class quizzes (10%).
+  - A number of extra credit options will be available throughout the semester for a maximum of 30% of the final grade.

 Late assignments may be accepted (with penalty), except for printed circuit board orders, where late submissions may not be accepted.
 Students wishing to submit late assignments should contact the instructor prior to the due date.